delta94/brandonskerritt.github.io/_posts/2018-01-02-assembley.md

   - University
 ---

+Note: This is more of just my notes on x86 Assembley language than it is an actual blog post.

 Binary is completely unusable but Assembley Language is usable and very close to binary.

 Each line of assembley code is one operation.